dqminhv/cohere-rag-eval/README.md

 **RAG Pipeline Evaluation and Optimization**

 This repository is a part of Enterprise-Search-Chatbot project at fellowship.ai.
 It offers a comprehensive toolkit for evaluating and refining Retrieval-Augmented Generation (RAG) pipelines built from Cohere toolkit.
-It utilizes RAGAS and LangSmith for evaluation.
+It utilizes RAGAS and LangSmith for evaluation, and .

 ## **Core Functionalities:**